-However, tossing edible food not only contributes to landfills, but it also wastes a lot of money and as a student, saving as much money as possible is key.
+However, tossing edible food not only contributes to landfills but also wastes a lot of money and as a student, saving as much money as possible is key.

-A main reason we end up with food waste is if it's gone off, no one wants to eat bread with mould on it and nor would we advise it.
+The main reason we end up with food waste is if it's gone off.
+No one wants to eat bread with mould on it and nor would we advise it.
 When you have to share a fridge with 5 or more people at uni, food can get pushed to the back and forgotten about, plus it can go off quickly if it is not sorted or sealed properly.

 Planning ahead is also important, knowing what's in your fridge and cupboards before you go food shopping will save you getting duplicates and wasting more food and money.
 If you know you won't use food quick enough freeze it, you can freeze bread and buy frozen veg instead of fresh.

 Tip: Create a meal plan for the week with products you already have in and extra bits you need to buy.
 This will ensure you only buy the food you need and not food you only fancy in the shop and won't use again.

 When you're cooking, make sure you are cooking the right amount for people eating.
 Pasta tends to be the hardest type of food to measure, how much it too much or too little?
 Here are the best ways to measure as overcooking can lead to perfectly edible food getting thrown away.

 Tip: If there is leftover food, save it.
 Someone might fancy a snack later on or put it in the fridge/ freezer and have it tomorrow.